 Outbreaks have implicated contaminated plumbing systems, including hot water tanks and shower heads and faucets.
 Additionally, mist from cooling towers, whirlpool spas, respiratory therapy equipment, and decorative fountains (including water walls) has been implicated.
-Bacteria multiply in warm water (growing best between 77°F - 113°F) and are often associated with biofilms.
+Bacteria multiply in warm water and are often associated with biofilms.
 Sloughing of biofilms due to jarring of plumbing (such as may occur in construction) or changes in water chemistry (such as changes in chlorination procedures or water source) can cause Legionella bacteria, if present in the biofilm, to be released into the plumbing system.
 If a susceptible person breathes in aerosolized water containing the bacteria, infection can result.
-Less commonly, people can become infected if they aspirate drinking water containing Legionella bacteria.
-Attack rates are low for Legionnaires' disease (CDC estimates that less than five percent of exposed persons develop Legionnaires' disease in the context of an identified outbreak), but high for Pontiac fever (greater than 90 percent).
-See How Legionella Spreads | CDC and Clinical Features of Legionnaires' Disease and Pontiac Fever | CDC.
+Attack rates are low for Legionnaires' disease (CDC estimates that less than 5 percent of exposed persons develop Legionnaires' disease in the context of an identified outbreak) but high for Pontiac fever (greater than 90 percent).
+See www.cdc.gov/legionella/clinicians/clinical-features.html